MicrosoftDocs/dataexplorer-docs/data-explorer/k2bridge.md

     :::image type="content" source="media/k2bridge/k2bridge-time-filter.png" alt-text="Screenshot of selecting a time filter.":::

 1. The results table shows the first 500 records.
-You can expand a document to examine its field data in either JSON or table format.
+You can expand a document to examine the field data in either JSON or table format.

     :::image type="content" source="media/k2bridge/k2bridge-expand-record.png" alt-text="Screenshot of an expanded record in the Discover tab.":::

-1. By default, the results table includes the **_source** column.
-It also includes the **Time** column if the time field exists.
-You can add specific columns to the results table by selecting **add** next to the field name in the leftmost pane.
+1. You can add specific columns to the results table by selecting **add** next to the field name.
+By default, the results table includes the **_source** column and a **Time** column if the time field exists.

     :::image type="content" source="media/k2bridge/k2bridge-specific-columns.png" alt-text="Screenshot of adding columns.":::

-1. In the query bar, you can search the data by:
+1. In the query bar, you can search for data by:

     * Entering a search term.
     * Using the Lucene query syntax.
 For example: